 Of the wood-framed windows, Maoz says: “they’re a great solution—beautiful, durable, pleasant to handle, and insulating.
 But they’re not common around here lately—we’re in search of an able artisan for our next project.”

 If you’re interested in building with hemp in the US, check out Hempitecture of Ketchum, Idaho.
+In our new book, Remodelista: The Low-Impact Home, we feature a trailblazing hemp farmhouse in Cambridgeshire, England.
 And for a fascinating deep dive into the history and uses of hemp, listen to Trace Materials, a podcast produced by The New School/Parsons Healthy Materials Lab.

 Some more eco-minded ideas and projects: